Biological Sciences

 Course structure

-Your final year will focus on fine-tuning your professional skills and techniques.
-Your final project is an exciting opportunity to dive into a topic that fascinates you.
+Your third (or fourth if you do a placement year) will focus on fine-tuning your professional skills and techniques through a choice of modules across a wide range of specialities from molecular biology of cancer to wildlife conservation.
+Your final project is an opportunity to dive into a topic that fascinates you.
 This can be done with our research teams including our Bioimaging unit or in conjunction with companies including those within our Bioinnovation hub.

 Students working in a lab